named-data/ndn-cxx/docs/tutorials/security-validator-config.rst

       relation is-strict-prefix-of
     }

-shall capture a packet with name "/localhost/example/data", but cannot catch a packet with name "/localhost/example".
+shall capture a packet with name ``/localhost/example/data``, but cannot catch a packet with name ``/localhost/example``.

-The second way is to specify an [[Regex\|NDN Regular Expression]] that can match the packet.
+The second way is to specify an :doc:`utils-ndn-regex` that can match the packet.
 In this case, only one property **regex** is required.
 For example, a filter

 ::